csc-training/elements-of-hpc/parallel-computing-technical/memory_hierarchy.md

 Unfortunately, real programs also write data, i.e. workers will want to modify the data on the whiteboard.
-If two people are working on the same data at the same time, we have a problem: if one worker changes some numbers in their notebook then the other worker needs to know about it.
+If two people are working on the same data at the same time, we have a problem: if one worker changes some numbers in their notebook then the other workers need to be informed about it.
 The compromise solution is to let everyone know whenever you modify any results in your notebook.
 Whenever you alter a number, you have to shout out: